Restructuring and insolvency in Norway: overview

 Secured creditors can claim from their security.
 This is subject to the following priority payments:

 Costs of insolvency proceedings.
 The insolvency estate has a statutory first priority lien, to cover the costs of the proceedings, over assets pledged by the insolvent company and third parties as security for the insolvent company's obligations.
-The costs of the proceedings are limited to a maximum of 700 times the court fee (Rettsgebyr).
-Currently, this means a maximum of NOK602,000 (as at 1 March 2012, US$1 was about NOK5.7).
+The statutory lien for the bankrupt estate is limited to 5% of the value of - or sales proceeds for - the encumbered asset.
+However, the statutory lien is limited to a maximum of 700 times the court fee (rettsgebyr) (which at present means a maximum amount of NOK 717,500) in respect of security interests over assets which are registered in a public register (that is, real property, ships, airplanes and so on).
+The statutory lien does not apply to security granted in accordance with the Financial Collateral Act.

 Certain ordinary property related taxes and duties.
 These include, for example, waste tax, and are generally considered to be minimal.